Ipstenu/recently-registered/readme.txt

 = Why doesn't this check for Stop Forum Spam anymore? =

 Overlap.
-After a lot of testing, I determiend that [Ban Hammer](http://wordpress.org/extend/plugins/ban-hammer/) does this better and cleaner.
+After a lot of testing, I determined that [Ban Hammer](http://wordpress.org/plugins/ban-hammer/) does this better and cleaner.
 So if you need that sort of thing, use the right tool.

 = Why did you remove the separate page? =

-Becuase it was redundant.
+Because it was redundant.
 If you can sort it all on one page, why not do that?

 == Screenshots ==